hbolzan/django-sql-to-rest/README.md

 * *Query PK*: DEPRECATED
 * *Description*: That's what the name says.
 Only a description.
 * *SQL Query*: Query used by `GET` method.
 If you need to pass any arguments into your query, use the python string format notation with named parameters.
 Example: `select * from people where age >= {min_age}`.
 When calling a persistente query, you can still apply `columns`, `where` and `order` parameters the same way you can do with adhoc queries.
 * *SQl Insert*: Query used by `POST` method to insert data.
 You can declare parameters the same way you do with *SQL Query*.
-The query formatter will quote string values automatically when replacing arguments, so you should not quote the string arguments in yor query.
+The query formatter will quote string values automatically when replacing parameters, so you must not quote the string parameters in yor query.
 See the example below:
 ```
 insert into people (name, age) values ({name}, {age})
 ```

-If your primary key is not a serial integer and you have to provide a value, you can use the `{pk}` parameter instead of a parameter with the column name.
+If your primary key is not generated and you have to provide a value, you can use the `{pk}` parameter instead of a parameter with the column name.

 ```
 insert into people (id, name, age) values ({pk}, {name}, {age})